 Every child has the right to relax, play and take part in a wide range of cultural and

-I hope you enjoy your half term break and we look forward to seeing you safe and well on the 25th February.
+I hope you enjoy your holiday when it arrives, but please remember school does not finish until Tuesday the 9th April and we look forward to seeing you all safe and well on Tuesday the 23rd April.

 In class this week…

 Each week we will continue to share with you what each year group has been focusing on in class and offer some ideas on how you can support your child over the coming week.

 This week, we have been learning about the Easter Story and how Christians celebrate Easter.
 We have created some lovely Easter egg pictures, and baked some delicious Easter biscuits.
 This half term, we will be sending home the ‘Me Books’ for you to record any experiences and wow moments.
 We look forward to seeing what the children have been doing.
 Finally, we have noticed that our book corner is dwindling.
 Please have a look at home for any Nursery books and return them.
 Have a lovely break.

 The children in Reception decided they would like to have a Wishing Tree in the playground and have decorated it beautifully.
 They have been busy this week writing their wishes and hanging them on the tree.
 We have been so impressed with how the children have used their phonics to write their wishes and how they have supported one another with them.
 In class we looked for books about wishes.
 Our favourite one was 'The Fish Who Could Wish'.
 Do you have any story books at home about wishes you could bring in to share?
 Perhaps you'd like to write more wishes at home or even make a book about them.